cosmos/cosmos-sdk/cosmovisor/README.md

 #### Update App

-Update app to the latest  version (eg v0.45).
+Update app to the latest version (e.g. v0.45).

 Next, we can add a migration - which is defined using `x/upgrade` [upgrade plan](https://github.com/cosmos/cosmos-sdk/blob/master/docs/core/upgrade.md) (you may refer to a past version if you are using an older Cosmos SDK release).
 In a migration we can do any deterministic state change.